craftingcity/RollHighOrDie/Core RHoD/Character Rules/Surviving.md

 When you are Travelling or Resting you may fulfill your character's need for Water.
 A Ration contains a full day's Water - one gallon.

-When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Water you've drank.
+When a day passes, you will gain or lose conditions based on the amount of Water you've drank.

 - If you drink a Full Ration, you Chemically Resolve any number of stacks of the 'Dehydrated' [[Condition]] you have.
 - If you drink a Half Ration, you gain a stack of the 'Dehydrated' [[Condition]].